IT3049C-Lively-FA23/js-and-dom-exercises-BurntBrownBoi/README.md

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:

+Less than 20 for being late as hell but to be fair, I was having issues with my windows install that I initally thought went away but came back and messed everything up.
+I'll be catching up on assignments faster that you can say Peter Griffin

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+The arr.reduce function was new to me and I actually implemented it in my roblox shooter game for some array I was stuck on.
+I just translated it to Lua so it helped lol

 ### How long it took you to finish this?
+about an hour or two